-You and your dependent children become eligible for medical and prescription drug coverage on the first day of the second calendar month after completing two consecutive calendar months of employment if:
+You become eligible for family (employee/children, employee/spouse or employee/spouse/children) coverage on the first day of the second calendar month after completing two consecutive calendar months of employment if:

-- → You worked at least 60 hours of covered employment in the first of these two consecutive months, - → You worked at least 80 hours of covered employment in the second of these two months, - You complete the enrollment process to enroll your children, either online or by submitting an enrollment form to the Trust Office.
-You must also submit any required documentation to the Trust Office, such as a birth certificate, to verify dependent status. - Your employer pays the required contributions for each of these two months, and - → You pay the required weekly employee premiums (for employee/children coverage).
+- You worked at least 60 hours of covered employment in the first of these two consecutive months, - You worked at least 80 hours of covered employment in the second of these two months. - → You complete the enrollment process to enroll your family, either online or by submitting an enrollment form to the Trust Office.
+You must also submit any required documentation to the Trust Office, such as a marriage certificate or birth certificate, to verify dependent status. - → Your employer pays the required contributions for each of these two months, and - You pay the required weekly employee premiums (for family coverage).